Foreign relations of the Philippines: Foreign policy

 In recent years, the Philippines attaches great importance in its relations with China, and has established significant cooperation with the country.

 The Armed Forces of the Philippines has participated in various regional conflicts, including the Korean War and the Vietnam War.
 Recently, the Philippines sent peacekeeping forces to Iraq, in addition to civilian doctors, nurses and police.
 The Filipino mission was later recalled as collateral for the release of a Filipino hostage.
 As part of a UN peacekeeping operation, Philippine Army General Jaime de los Santos became the first commander of troops responsible for maintaining order in East Timor.

 Filipino Ambassador Philippe Jones Lhuillier, presents his Credentials to King Felipe VI of Spain at the Royal Palace of Madrid.

 The Philippines is in tension with rival international claimants to various land and water territories in the South China Sea.
 The Philippines is currently in dispute with the People's Republic of China over the Camago and Malampaya gas fields.
 The two countries are also in dispute over the Scarborough Shoal.
 Additionally, the Philippines has a disputed claim over the Spratly Islands.

-The Philippines maintains strategic partnerships with Australia, India, Japan, South Korea, and Vietnam.
+The Philippines maintains strategic partnerships with Australia, India, Japan, South Korea, United States, and Vietnam.